AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: AI Model for Turbulence--Background Separation

 To quantify the spectral accuracy of the separation, we compute power spectra for 128 independent test samples and average them.
-Fig. \ref{fig:f5} compares the mean power spectrum of the true turbulence with that of the model prediction.
-The predicted spectrum closely follows the true spectrum over a broad range of wavenumbers, including the inertial range, with deviations appearing only at the highest wavenumbers where numerical dissipation and finite resolution effects dominate.
+Fig.~\ref{fig:f5} compares the mean power spectrum of the true turbulence with that of the model prediction.
+The predicted spectrum closely follows the true spectrum over a broad range of wavenumbers, including the inertial range, with deviations appearing only at the highest wavenumbers.
+The discrepancy at the highest wavenumbers likely reflects a combination of factors.
+First, the reference turbulence fields themselves are subject to finite numerical resolution and dissipation, which naturally suppresses power near the grid scale.
+Second, neural network–based reconstructions are known to exhibit spectral bias, with a tendency to reproduce large-scale structures more accurately than small-scale fluctuations \cite[e.g.,][]{Fukami2019}.
+The combined effect of these factors likely contributes to the reduced agreement at the highest resolved wavenumbers.

+To test the sensitivity of the method to the assumed turbulent spectrum, we evaluated the trained model on synthetic test sets generated with alternative power-law slopes, including $k^{-3/2}$ and $k^{-2}$.
+The results are summarized in Table~\ref{Table3}.
+The separation performance remains broadly consistent across these spectral variations, with only modest changes in the loss metrics.
+This indicates that the model is not strongly tied to the specific $k^{-5/3}$ spectrum used during training and retains good performance for moderate variations of the turbulent spectral slope.